rodrigueg/rodrigueg.github.io/content/background.md

 <span style='text-align: justify;'>

-Rodrigue defended his PhD in Computer on August, 21<sup>st</sup> 2025 at the University of New Caledonia.
-His thesis is entitled "_Deep Learning on Attributed Graphs for Mapping Leptospirosis Risk_" and was under the supervision of Prof. Nazha Selmaoui-Folcher from the University of New Caledonia, and Prof. Philippe Fournier-Viger from Shenzhen University, in China.
+Rodrigue defended his Ph.D. in Computer Science on August 21, 2025, at the University of New Caledonia.
+His dissertation, entitled "_Deep Learning on Attributed Graphs for Mapping Leptospirosis Risk_" was conducted under the supervision of Prof. Nazha Selmaoui-Folcher from the University of New Caledonia and Prof. Philippe Fournier-Viger from Shenzhen University, China.

-Go to the <a href="../research">Research</a> section for more information.
+See the <a href="../research">Research</a> section for more information.

 </span>